 There are two reasons that winter can cause less energy production:

 - Heavy snowfall may cover your panels, temporarily stopping them from absorbing the sun’s light

 - Shorter days mean less sunlight, which leads to less energy production day to day

-So what can you do about the reduced energy generation during the winter months?
+So what can you do about the reduced energy generation of your solar panels in winter months?
 That’s where net metering comes in handy.
 Net metering automatically measures the amount of electricity you pull from — or feed into — the grid.
 During the summer months, if your solar system generates more electricity than you use, that electricity is fed back into the grid and you receive credits from your utility company.
 These credits can then be used to purchase electricity back from the grid during times when your system doesn’t produce quite as much electricity (like during those cold, dark winter months!).

 And one more thing: Did you know that low temperatures in the winter can actually help energy production?
 When your panels aren’t covered in snow, the low temperatures can actually make them run more efficiently!

 Damage Caused by Winter Storms

 While not every winter storm is catastrophic, we’ve all experienced the wrath of a particularly powerful storm: downed trees and power lines, damage to our homes and cars, and more.
 It’s only natural that we consider what happens if a storm wreaks havoc on your solar panels in winter.